sitespeedio/sitespeed.io/docs/_posts/2019-09-11-sitespeed.io-10.0.md

 ![Element Timings]({{site.baseurl}}/img/element-timings-html.png)
 {: .img-thumbnail}

 One thing worth mentioning is that to use the Element Timing API you need to mark the elements you want to measure in the HTML.
 Add the attribute **elementtiming** and make sure to give it an id as value, something like `elementtiming="logo"`.
-The id/ame that you give your element, is the key that is sent to Graphite/InfluxDB and looks like this:
+The id/name that you give your element, is the key that is sent to Graphite/InfluxDB and looks like this:

 ![Element timings]({{site.baseurl}}/img/element-timings.png)
 {: .img-thumbnail}

 ## Test using Safari (OS X/iOS)
-Being able to test in Safari on iOS has been on our prio list since forever.
-With the the iOS and OS X the WebDriver support has been extended to iOS so finally there is a way to drive Safari.
+Being able to test in Safari on iOS has been on our priority list forever.
+With iOS and OS X WebDriver the support has been extended to iOS, so finally there is a way to drive Safari.

 We now support (limited) testing with Safari.
-Testing on OS X works out of the box, but to get iOS to work you need the coming version of OS X Catalina and iOS 13.
+Testing on OS X works out of the box, but to get iOS to work you will need the coming version of OS X Catalina and iOS 13.

 The support is limited at the moment, you will get all the metrics we collect using JavaScript and we do not support HAR, video, or cookies/request headers.